henrytse2468/DailyHelper/README.md

 - Convert different units to facilitate price comparison.
 - Example: Compare $5/10lb with $4/2kg.

+### 3. Buy List

+- Record and manage items that users want to save.
+- View, add, edit, and delete items in a list.

 ## Getting Started

 To get started with Daily Helper, follow these steps: